Advertisement

 Developed by school bus maintenance and inspection expert Marshall Casey for the South Carolina Department of Education, the in-depth training at STN EXPO East starts with classroom instruction on Friday, March 27.
-The eight-hour training will also include a written exam.
+The eight-hour training will also include a written exam on the National School Bus Training manual.

-On Saturday, mechanic and technician participants will be transported to a local school district in Charlotte, North Carolina for the hands-on training.
-The day starts with an overview of high-voltage school bus electrification followed by instruction on finding real defects on real school buses.
+On Saturday, participants attend a morning maintenance software session sponsored by Transfinder.
+They will then be transported to a local school district in Charlotte, North Carolina for the hands-on training which includes an overview of high-voltage school bus electrification followed by instruction on finding real defects on real school buses.
 Class attendees will learn how to avoid costly repairs with early detection, which also leads to less vehicle downtime and a more efficient school bus maintenance schedule in the garage.

 Meanwhile, the inspection training is designed based on best practices from the South Carolina Department of Education, which operates the only state-owned and operated fleet in the country.
 The department’s maintenance team, which serves as the hands-on inspection and classroom instructors at STN EXPO East, was recognized as one of the nation’s top 10 Garage Stars last August by School Transportation News.
 Participants of the training will be learning directly from some of these recognized student transportation professionals.